The 12 most common heart and cardiovascular conditions and what you can do about them

-Peripheral artery disease (PAD), also known as peripheral vascular disease, is a type of cardiovascular disease in which the narrowing of arteries results in reduced blood flow to a body part outside of the heart or brain.
+Peripheral artery disease (PAD) is a type of cardiovascular disease in which the narrowing of arteries results in reduced blood flow to a body part outside of the heart or brain.

 Cardiovascular disease (CVD) refers to all the diseases of the heart and circulation, including coronary heart disease, atrial fibrillation, heart attack, congenital heart disease and stroke.

 Diabetes is a condition in which the body cannot maintain healthy blood glucose levels.
 People living with type 2 diabetes are over twice as likely to develop cardiovascular disease.

 High cholesterol causes and signs

 High cholesterol levels can increase the risk of cardiovascular disease.